Jiawei98/Jiawei98.github.io/_pages/research.md

 6. **Huang, J.**, Zheng, H., Dust, S., & Fry, M. J., I Will Pay You Back in The Future: Examining Employees' On-Job Perceptions of Organizations and Their Intention of Making Post-Turnover Employment Referrals.
 Preprint for submission to *International Journal of Human Resource Management*.

 7. Leveraging LLMs and Generative AI for Supervised Survey Text Extraction: Evidence from Engagement Surveys and Exit Interviews (With Michael J. Fry and Kanix Wang).
-Finalizing statistical analysis results, targeting *INFORMS Journal on Applied Analytics*.
+Writing results.
+Targeting *INFORMS Journal on Applied Analytics*.

 8. Statistical Improvements in Counterfactual Analysis for fsQCA (With Yanran Liu, Peng Wang, and Zewei Lin).
-Finished theory formalization and data collection, running statistical analysis.
+Weiting Results.
 Targeting *Information System Research*.